bijoaja/flaskiq/README.md

 ## 📌 **DESCRIBE**

-Ganesha AI is a tool to help tenant members in running sports.
-Ganesha AI can be considered an AI-based Assistant that is able to respond to members appropriately, quickly and usefully.
-Ganesha AI is built on OpenAI and MediaPipe as a base model.

-## **Structur Project**
+Bijoaja is a Flask project template designed to accelerate the development of web applications based on Python Flask efficiently and structurally.
+This template is suitable as a foundation for various types of applications, ranging from information systems, backend APIs, to analytical dashboards.With a tidy structure and ready-to-use features, developers can immediately focus on business logic without having to think about the repetitive initial setup.

+## **⚙️ Main Feature**
+- 🔁 Modular and Scalable Folder Structure
+- 🔐 Authentication & Authorization (Optional)
+- 🌐 Dynamic Routing and Blueprints
+- 📦 ORM Integration (SQLAlchemy / others)
+- 📊 Support for API & HTML Templates (Jinja2)
+- 🧪 Ready for Testing (Unit Test / Pytest)
+- 🔧 Support for .env, Config Class, and Error Handling
+- 🚀 Ready for Deployment (Gunicorn, Docker, etc.)
+- 🤖 Support for AI Integration (openai, grok, local model, etc)

+## **👨‍💻 Support for**
+- Beginner to intermediate Flask developers
+- Students for web-based final projects
+- Researchers or Data Scientists who want to quickly create dashboards or APIs

+## **📁 Project Structur**
 ```
 template_flask/
 ├── app/
 │   ├── __init__.py
 │   ├── routes.py
 │   ├── controller/
-│   │   ├── *Controller.py
+│   │   ├── feature/
+│   │   ├   ├──*Controller.py
 │   ├── service/
+│   │   ├── feature
-│   │   ├── *_service.py
+│   │   ├   ├── *_service.py
 │   ├── model/
+│   │   ├── feature/
-│   │   ├── __init__.py
+│   │   ├   ├── __init__.py
-│   │   ├── models.py
+│   │   ├   ├── models.py
 ├── utils/
 │   ├── __init__.py
 │   ├── *.py